Big-Life-Lab/PHES-ODM/metadata.md

 -   **samplePreTreatmentDescription**: Describe the treatment that was performed
 -   **sampleSizeL**: Total volume of water or sludge sampled.
 -   **sampleStorageTempC**: Temperature that the sample is stored at in Celsius.
--   **QualityFlag**: Boolean Value True if the sample might have some quality control issue
+-   **qualityFlag**: Boolean Value True if the sample might have some quality control issue
 -   **notes**: Any additional notes.

 ## Site (Site.csv) <span id="Site"><span>